 Subd.
 2. Disposition of proceeds.
-The proceeds of the fees imposed under this section, including interest and penalties, must be deposited as follows:
+After reimbursement to the department of revenue for costs incurred in administering this section, the proceeds of the fees imposed under this section, including interest and penalties, must be deposited as follows:

-(1) three-fourths of the proceeds must be deposited in the environmental fund for metropolitan landfill abatement for the purposes described in section 473.844; and
+(1) three-fourths of the proceeds must be deposited in the metropolitan landfill abatement account established in section 473.844; and

 Subd.
 3. Payment of fee.
 On or before the 20th day of each month each operator shall pay the fee due under this section for the previous month, using a form provided by the commissioner of revenue.